 1. Play “Where Are They Going?”

-Pick a person or family out of the crowd and have one of your kids make up a story about where they are going.
-Then, let the storyteller pick out a person and either you or another child has to make up the story.
-Take turns until your kids get bored.
+Pick a person out of the crowd and have one of your kids make up a story about where they are going.
+Then, let the storyteller pick out a person and you make up the story.
+Keep taking turns until your kids get bored.
 Hopefully, your creative storytellers will give you lots of laughs and stay entertained for a large chunk of time.

 2. Make a Christmas or Birthday List

-Depending on which is coming up sooner, have your kids spend their time on the plane making a list of gifts they would like to receive for either their birthday or Christmas.
-As an alternative, you can have them to make a list of gifts they want to give to others.
+Depending on which is coming up sooner, have your kids spend their time on the plane making a list of gifts they would like for either their birthday or Christmas.
+As an alternative, you can have them make a list of gifts they want to give to others.

 3. Read up on Your Destination

 Depending on their reading level and interests, you could give them books about the history of the location, guidebooks with ideas on things to do, or even fiction stories set there.

 4. Study a Map

-Amp up your family’s excitement level about the trip by having your children to study a map of your destination.
+Amp up your family’s excitement level about the trip by having your children study a map of your destination.
 Taking a road trip across the state?
 Give them a road map to see what cities you will be driving through.
 Visiting a theme park?
 Have them look at a park map to determine what to ride first.

 5. Make a List of Things to Do on the Trip

-6. Play the Alphabet Game-Airport Version
+6. Play the Alphabet Game

 7. Have a Scavenger Hunt

-You can make your own list of things commonly seen in airports with a few out-of-the-box items thrown in for fun.
-Depending on how much time you have to kill, you can make the list as short or as long as you need.
+You can make your own list of things commonly seen in airports with a few uncommon items thrown in for fun.
+Depending on how much time you have to kill, make the list as short or as long as you need.
 If you want a ready made scavenger hunt, you can print one off from the Game Gal.

 8. Play I Spy